 A PROVEN MODEL

-Centers for Strong Families are the result of unique collaborations of Pierce County agencies that are committed to improving financial stability services and outcomes for members of their communities.
-The model rests on principles around common goals, best-practice service provision, and a partnership approach.
+Centers for Strong Families are the result of unique collaborations of Pierce County agencies.
+The model incorporates common goals, best-practice service provision, and a partnership approach.
 Each Center for Strong Families is being developed organically according to local community’s needs and assets, but partners at each Center share a commitment to core concepts.

 In 2016, Sound Outreach and Goodwill were the first two partners to be selected for CSFs.
 Sound Outreach serves as the lead organization for a Center that will incorporate multiple partners in the Hilltop area.
 Other providers include Bates Technical College, Tacoma Urban League, Tacoma Housing Authority, and Northwest Leadership Foundation, among others.
 Goodwill leads the Milgard Work Opportunity Center and serves as a single provider.